 Her ability to manipulate her body weight to dip in and out of weight classes shows just how much of an incredible professional Serrano really is.

-When a fighter is grabbing belts at the same rate most people get haircuts, it is no wonder the 32-year-old has grabbed the attention of the undefeated Katie Taylor in the past.
+When a fighter is grabbing belts at the same rate most people get haircuts, it is no wonder the 33-year-old is considered as the greatest female boxer of all-time.

-With women's boxing thriving, Planet Sport has decided to remind people of Serrano's belt-littered career thus far.
+With women's boxing thriving, Planet Sport has decided to remind people of Serrano's belt-littered career.

 IBF super featherweight title - 2011

 In 2011, Serrano went toe to toe with Kimberly Connor, who had not lost a fight in seven years.
 The icon put Connor down twice in the second round before the referee brought a stoppage to proceedings and crowned Serrano the winner of the inaugural title.

 After suffering the only defeat of her career to Frida Wallberg, Serrano made her first weight change as she dropped down to 126-pounds.
 It proved to be the right decision for Serrano, who knocked out Wanda Pena Ozuna for the vacant UBF and IBA Featherweight titles.